funkhouserw/tidbits/index_variables.md

 different scope.
 Once that block is done executing, those variables reset to an undefined state.

-This was super nice as a sometimes-lazy, more-often-incompetent developer!
+This was super nice as a sometimes-lazy, more-often-incompetent developer.
 You can toss variables around, but if you want to get something out of a loop or method, you have to explicitly declare it as belonging to a larger scope or just pass it around.